cinqict/hack-the-system-course/README.md

 2. **On Mac:** Browse to http://localhost:3000
 3. **On Windows:** browse to http://192.168.99.100:3000 (if you are using docker-machine instead of the native docker installation)

+## Explanation: Security by obscurity
+We'll dive into security by obscurity.

+## Explanation: SQL Injection
+We'll start with a group session explaining SQL Injection.

+## Demo
+Time to see SQL Injection in action, demonstrate to obtain list of users.

 ## Lab 1: SQL Injection

 ### Assignment